Adamskoullos/TraderDashboards/README.md

 - **Bug:** README.md links to external url's even with target="_blank still open within the same tab (Have tried both mark down and mark up methods)
     - [] **Solution** Unresolved, all links are now in markup using <a> tags which include target="_blank".
 Visitors will for now right click 'open in new tab' Not great but not a show stopper

-**Note:** Being my first project I began the project unknowingly using a mix of methods to position content, it was like putting pieces from two different puzzles together.
+**Note:** Being my first project I began the project unknowingly using a mix of methods to position content, it was like putting pieces from two different puzzles together (containers and items).
 However as I struggled through I slowly began to understand more and more how Boostrap rows and columns work in conjunction with Flexbox and how other properties work when used with flexbox for example margin:auto;
 This is one of the biggest lessons learnt during the project that I will carry forward.